SOCCER-Project-DEP/vulnman-ansible/README.md

 # Update the inventory file with the scanner machine IP
 nano inventory.yml  # Edit and save

-# Set the target domain in the configuration file
-nano roles/domain_discovery/defaults/main.yml  # Update 'target'

 # Run the Ansible playbook to deploy everything
-ansible-playbook -i inventory.yml playbooks/deploy-all.yml # -kK for password prompt
+ansible-playbook -i inventory.yml playbooks/deploy-all.yml -e "target=<YOUR-DOMAIN>" # -kK for password prompt

 # Connect to the machine and populate the database with subdomains
 ssh <your_machine> # Or 'vagrant ssh' if you are using Vagrant